 We explain on our curtailment web page what will happen if you successfully complete your course earlier than expected (for example because you changed programme to a shorter one).
 In this situation you can work as described in the section below 'Working after the end of your programme with student immigration permission'.

 If you have been granted immigration permission to study with a different education provider, it should be clear from your new immigration permission whether you are permitted to work and for how long.
-If you are in the process of changing your Tier 4 sponsor you can continue to work in accordance with your current immigration permission if you have started studying with your new sponsor, but only if you have a Confirmation of Acceptance of Studies (CAS) to study a course with the new sponsor, the sponsor is a Tier 4 Sponsor (which QMUL is), and you make a new immigration application before starting the new course.
+If you are in the process of changing your educational provider you can continue to work in accordance with your current immigration permission if you have started studying with your new sponsor, but only if you have a Confirmation of Acceptance of Studies (CAS) to study a course with the new sponsor, the sponsor is a Student Sponsor (which QMUL is), and you make a new immigration application before starting the new course.
 For more information, please refer to Annex B of the Home Office guidance 'An employer's guide to write to work checks' and contact a Welfare Adviser if you are unsure.